patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataServicesConnectorServiceDefinitionDTO.md

 ### NewAuthorizeEditorDataServicesConnectorServiceDefinitionDTO

-`func NewAuthorizeEditorDataServicesConnectorServiceDefinitionDTO(name string, serviceType string, valueType AuthorizeEditorDataValueTypeDTO, serviceSettings AuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTO, ) *AuthorizeEditorDataServicesConnectorServiceDefinitionDTO`
+`func NewAuthorizeEditorDataServicesConnectorServiceDefinitionDTO(name string, serviceType EnumAuthorizeEditorDataDefinitionsServiceDefinitionDTOServiceType, valueType AuthorizeEditorDataValueTypeDTO, serviceSettings AuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTO, ) *AuthorizeEditorDataServicesConnectorServiceDefinitionDTO`

 NewAuthorizeEditorDataServicesConnectorServiceDefinitionDTO instantiates a new AuthorizeEditorDataServicesConnectorServiceDefinitionDTO object
 This constructor will assign default values to properties that have it defined,